Ereshkigal Forest

 The fortified portion is nominally occupied jointly between these realms relies on the River Lands' districts for day-to-day governance, while overall authority is vested in the Council of Six (although, due to lack of permanent human activity, is moot).
 Although the forest itself cannot be defended due to the recent addition of wild dragons by the Pyraxians during failed expeditions, conquest has been rendered impossible.
 On the upside, neither can neighbors reasonably occupy the forest, due to the Hexarchy's control of the only civilized areas bordering it.

 The primary interest of defense authorities is the segment of the Pan-Keltian Highway that runs along the coastal roads south of the forest.
-A very slender land corridor on the south of the forest was successfully fortified from 1695 AN, allowing the completion of one of the most well-guarded roadways on the planet.
+A very slender land corridor on the south of the forest was first successfully fortified from 1695 AN, allowing the completion of one of the most well-guarded roadways on the planet.
 The road was completed not long after the official annexation of the East Bank Territory into The Hexarchy was enacted, completing the connection from New Alexandria's land border to the western parts of the Hexarchy's domains.
+Fortifications eventually encircled the entire forest c.1725 AN, and until that point missile and artillery-based defenses, along with significant ground forces, had been the primary means of deterring encroachments to and from the forests.

 Minor instances of creatures escaping from the Forest do occur on rare occasions.
-However, no fauna escaping has been large enough to pose a threat beyond roadkill hazards to passing traffic, and such incidents are usually settled within minutes due to the proliferation of guards and defensive infrastructure that runs along the 300-odd kilometer stretch of near-unbroken roads.
-The only rest stops are fortified, although very well-provisioned for travelers.
+However, very few fauna successfully escaping have been large enough to pose a threat beyond roadkill hazards to passing traffic, and such incidents are usually settled within minutes due to the sheer proliferation of guards and defensive infrastructure that runs along the 300-odd kilometer stretch of near-unbroken roads.
+The only rest stops are consistently well-fortified, although very well-provisioned for travelers.
+Incidentally, these same fortifications generate significant sums to the regional GDP, from construction, maintenance, and staffing of its many defensive points -- and even recreational stops on the rare post that allows privileged tourists a glimpse into a physical representation of the jaws of death.

 Science